grassrootseconomics/HowTo-Paper-Currencies/README.md

 # How To Paper Currencies
 This repository holds all of the documents that will help you plan for the future implementation of your community currency project.

 It acts as a support for the GrassrootsEconomics MOOC that we are hosting on our website.
-If you have not seen this material take a click [here](https://www.grassrootseconomics.org/mooc) to check it out.
+If you have not seen this material click [here](https://www.grassrootseconomics.org/mooc) to check it out.
 If you come from there, welcome!

 We will cover the following topics: